Save

 initially the molecules are dispersed in the medium (Figure

 8A).
-This dispersion allows the molecules to dissipate energy
+This dispersion allows the molecules to dissipate

-molecules are aggregated into sub-micron or micron-sized
+the molecules are aggregated into sub-micron or micron-sized

 particulate matter, the amount of energy that they dissipate

-from the flowing medium is dramatically reduced, and therefore
+from the flowing medium is dramatically reduced, and

-A model for nanoaggregates of asphaltenes has been suggested.
+A model for nanoaggregates of asphaltenes has been

-The asphaltene model has the aromatic molecules on one side of
+suggested.
+The asphaltene model has the aromatic molecules

-the alkane moieties which extend from the aromatic center.
+on one side of the alkane moieties which extend from the

-Essentially, asphaltenes are aromatic rings with alkane
+aromatic center.
+Essentially, asphaltenes are aromatic rings

-moieties that can be affected via dielectrophoresis-induced
+with alkane moieties that can be affected via

-dipole moments.
-These alkanes interact with neighboring
+dielectrophoresis-induced dipole moments.
+These alkanes

-molecules and form nano-scale clusters due to the temporary
+clusters due to the temporary induction of a dipole moment

-induction of a dipole moment to the alkane moiety.
-As per the
+to the alkane moiety.
+As per the teachings of this

-increased; creating larger clusters and thereby decreasing the
+creating larger clusters and thereby decreasing the

 dissipation effect on the surrounding medium, which in turn